Point La Jolla and the California Sea Lion

 2022 Coastal Development Permit

-The City applied and received a Coastal Development Permit from the California Coastal Commission to implement an annual seasonal closure of Point La Jolla and Boomer Beach.
+The City applied and received a Coastal Development Permit (CDP) from the California Coastal Commission to implement an annual seasonal closure of Point La Jolla and Boomer Beach.
 Below is the link for the 2022 Coastal Development Permit and related documents associated with the conditions of the CDP.

 2021 Emergency Seasonal Closure